WINDOWS APP STORE / CUSTOMER FEEDBACK

 Windows Store App Publishing Platform.

 Lead UX designer for the first public release of the Windows 8 App Store publishing platform.
-Responsible for re-architecting the App dashboard and key app workflow publishing pages.
+Responsible for adopting the Metro Design language and many core feature e2e experiences.

 APP ONBOARDING PAGES

-The Insights – From my own experience publishing Oscar’s Adventure as an early prototype app, I received a few negative comments and would have liked to be able to respond to customer feedback.
+The Insights – From my own experience publishing Oscar’s Adventure as an early adopter, I received a few negative comments.
+I would have liked to be able to respond to customer feedback.

 · Reduce the amount of negative app feedback shown in the app store.